Passengers' luggage being loaded onto a Virgin Atlantic airplane at an airport, with ground crew and equipment nearby under a partly cloudy sky.

 Overhead view of an airplane in the jet bridge, with an open door on the left side, connected to a jetway on the right, and yellow and black markings on the ground indicating parking positions.

-The Brief
+The Challenge

 Warehouse shelf stocked with labeled boxes containing hazardous materials, including flammable liquids and toxic substances, separated by warning symbols and labels.